-- (1) Clemens, Jr., Walter C. (2004).
-Dynamics of International Relations: Conflict and Mutual Gain in an Era of Global Interdependence.
-2^{nd} Edition.
-Lanham (MD), New York, and Oxford (UK): Rowman & littlefield. - (2) Hewitt, J. Joseph, Jonathan Wilkenfeld, and Ted Robert Gurr (2012).
+(1) Clemens, Jr., Walter C. (2004).
+Dynamics of International Relations: Conflict and Mutual Gain in an Era of Global Interdependence. $2^{nd}$ Edition.
+Lanham (MD), New York, and Oxford (UK):

+Rowman & littlefield.

+- (2) Hewitt, J. Joseph, Jonathan Wilkenfeld, and Ted Robert Gurr (2012).
 Peace and Conflict 2012.
 Boulder and London: Paradigm Publishers. - (3) Ramsbotham, Oliver, Tom Woodhouse, and Hugh Miall (2010).
 Contemporary Conflict Resolution: The Prevention, Management and Transformation of Deadly Conflicts.
 3rd Edition.
-Malden (MA) and Cambridge (UK): Polity Press. - (4) Sandole, Dennis J.D.
+Malden (MA) and Cambridge (UK): Polity Press. - (4) Sandole, Dennis J. (1999).
+Capturing the Complexity of Conflict: Dealing with Violent Ethnic Conflicts of the Post-Cold War Era.
+London and New York: Pinter (Continuum), Chapter 6 (to be provided by instructor). - (5) Sandole, Dennis J.D.
 (2002).
 "Virulent Ethnocentrism: A Major Challenge for Transformational Conflict Resolution and Peacebuilding in the Post-Cold War Era."
 The Global Review of Ethnopolitics, vol. 1, no. 4, June, pp. 4-27.
-(Simply insert "virulent ethnocentrism dennis sandole" into Google and a number of sites for this article will appear.) - (5) Sandole, Dennis J.D.
+(Simply insert "virulent ethnocentrism dennis sandole" into Google and a number of sites for this article will appear.) - (6) Sandole, Dennis J.D.
 (2007).
 Peace and Security in the Postmodern World: The OSCE and Conflict Resolution.
-London and New York: Routledge (Taylor & Francis Group). - (6) Sandole, Dennis J.D.
+London and New York: Routledge (Taylor & Francis Group). - (7) Sandole, Dennis J.D.
 (2010).
 Peacebuilding: Preventing Violent Conflict in a Complex World.
-Cambridge (UK) and Malden (MA): Polity
+Cambridge (UK) and Malden (MA): Polity Press.